Large, boutique-style hostels are emerging as a tour de force in Europe's major cities.

 The reception desk looks more like that of a hotel than a hostel.

-Off to the right are computers where you can pay for internet access, as well as a small sitting room with a flat screen TV.
+Off to the right are computers where you can pay for internet access, as well as a small sitting room with a flat-screen TV.

 To the left are two additional sitting rooms, and another TV, with a wall partitioning them

 Going downstairs to the basement level brings you to the hostel's main common area.

 The décor is modern, comfortable, and colorful, like a scene out of Charlie and The Chocolate Factory.

-Several large, flat screen TV’s play music or news throughout the day.
+Several large, flat-screen TVs play music or news throughout the day.

-There's also a big outdoor patio, perfect for smokers, and enjoying a few beers in the warmer months.
+There's also a big outdoor patio, perfect for smokers and enjoying a few beers in the warmer months.

 The Wi-Fi Internet access is the one area where I think the hostel could stand to improve.